-- Earn a passing grade for the elementary sequence (101 and 102, or Spanish 176) of any language that we offer (French, German, Greek, Latin, or Spanish). - Earn a passing grade for any single course beyond 102 (e.g. German 201 or French 301)
+- Earn a passing grade for the elementary sequence (101 and 102, or Spanish 177) of any language that we offer (French, German, Greek, Latin, or Spanish). - Earn a passing grade for any single course beyond 102 (e.g. German 201 or French 301)

 Students may also fulfill this requirement by passing a proficiency exam with written and oral components.
-Other language sequences may also be used to meet the requirement.
-Students interested in pursuing these options should contact the appropriate department chair prior to mid-semester break in the fall of their freshman year.
+Students interested in pursuing this option should contact the appropriate department chair prior to mid-semester break in the fall of their freshman year.

 Placement: Students who wish to continue at Wabash with a language studied in high school must enroll at the level determined by departmental placement policies.
 Students who have taken at least two years of French, German, or Spanish in high school will begin at the 201 level or higher.
-Placement beyond the 201 level in these languages is determined by the Computerized Adaptive Placement Exam with reference to high school transcripts.
+Placement beyond the 201 level in these languages is determined by the Computerized a.
+One course in Language Studies- Each student must complete one course credit in Language Studies from the following list: Rhetoric 101, 143, 145, 201, 220, 387; English 150, 121, 122, 201, 202, 212, 213, 221, 290, 410, 411, 412, 413; Spanish 376 (if taught as a linguistics course).

+Adaptive Placement Exam with reference to high school transcripts.
 Student placement in Greek and Latin will generally be determined by departmental examinations.

-4. Distribution Courses: No more than one transfer course credit may be used per distribution area to meet the requirement.
+4. Distribution Courses No more than one transfer course credit may be used per distribution area to meet the requirement.
 With respect to this requirement, credit earned in approved off-campus study or by Wabash examination will be counted as Wabash course credit.